andrewstiefel/andrewstiefel.com/_pages/colophon.md

 permalink: /colophon/
 ---

-# Colophon

-<p class="lead">A colophon is term borrowed from publishing to describe 'how this site was made.'</p>

 ## Typography
 The headers and body use the default system sans serif for speed and privacy.
 I intend to add support for custom, self-hosted fonts down the line as I build out the website further.